-The required amount of medical coverage can vary depending on a traveler’s itinerary and tour operator, however a minimum of $100,000 in evacuation and medical coverage is often required.
+Travel medical insurance is required for trips to Antarctica.
+However, the required amount of coverage can vary depending on a traveler’s plans and tour operator.
+In general, a minimum of $100,000 in evacuation and medical coverage is required.

-The Emergency Medical benefit of travel insurance can reimburse travelers for the costs of medical treatment in the event of an illness or injury during their trip.
+The Emergency Medical benefit can reimburse travelers for the costs of medical treatment in the event of an illness or injury during their trip.
 This includes physician services, ambulance expenses, and other costs of treatment.

 The Medical Evacuation benefit can transport a traveler to the nearest adequate hospital in the event of a medical emergency.
-If the treating physician determines the traveler should return home for better treatment, this benefit can also cover those costs.
+If the treating physician determines they should return home for better treatment, this benefit can also cover those costs.

-For international travel, Squaremouth typically recommends travelers buy a travel insurance policy with at least $50,000 in Emergency Medical coverage, and at least $100,000 in Medical Evacuation coverage.
+For international trips, Squaremouth typically recommends travelers buy a travel insurance policy with at least $50,000 in Emergency Medical coverage, and at least $100,000 in Medical Evacuation coverage.
 However, due to the remote location of Antarctica, Squaremouth recommends a policy with at least $100,000 in Emergency Medical, and at least $250,000 in Medical Evacuation.
-This coverage is reimbursement-based, meaning the traveler is typically required to pay their medical expenses upfront and require for reimbursement when they return home.
+This coverage is usually offered as a refund.
+This means the traveler is typically required to pay their medical expenses upfront and are reimbursed when they return home.

-As long as a traveler meets to specific required amounts of medical coverage, they can gain entry into Antarctica.
-This medical travel insurance is the only coverage required in order for a traveler to enter Antarctica, however, most travel insurance policies are comprehensive and include a variety of other benefits, without increasing the cost of a policy.
-This includes coverage for travel delays and lost or delayed luggage.
+As long as a traveler meets the specific required amounts of medical coverage, they can gain entry into Antarctica.
+This medical insurance is the only coverage required in order for a traveler to enter Antarctica, however, most policies are comprehensive and include a variety of other benefits, without increasing the cost of a policy.
+This includes coverage for delays and lost or delayed luggage.

-Additionally, depending on each traveler’s trip itinerary, a policy with Sports & Activities coverage can ensure a travelers is covered while participating in adventurous activities, such as snow trekking.
+Additionally, depending on each visitor’s trip plans, a policy with Sports & Activities coverage can ensure a traveler is covered while participating in adventurous activities, such as snow trekking.

 Antarctica is one of the most expensive countries to visit.
-Due to this significant financial investment, most travelers visiting Antarctica also select the option to insure their trip costs under the Trip Cancellation benefit.
+The average trip cost to the country is more than $19,000 in 2022, according to Squaremouth’s data.
+Due to this significant financial investment, travelers who have prepaid and non-refundable trip expenses for the Antarctica trip should purchase a policy with the Trip Cancellation benefit.
 This benefit can reimburse all of their prepaid and non-refundable trip payments if they need to cancel due to an illness or injury, inclement weather, or terrorist incident, among other events.

-Antarctica is one of the most unique destinations in the world, and has become a popular attraction for travelers from all over the world.
+Antarctica is one of the most unique countries in the world.
+The country has become a popular vacation spot for visitors from all over the world.

-Squaremouth Analytics compares thousands of travel insurance policies purchased pre- and post-pandemic to identify changes and trends in the travel insurance industry.
-For more Antarctica travel insurance trend data, please contact one of our travel insurance experts.
+Squaremouth Analytics compares thousands of travel insurance policies purchased pre- and post-pandemic to identify changes and trends in the industry.

 Squaremouth's destination information is free and available for use within your reporting.